-Figure 2 shows the overall design of the control system within each robot team member.
-This design is based upon the ALLIANCE architecture [12, 13], which facilitates the fault tolerant cooperative control of multiple robot teams.
+Figure 3 shows the overall design of the control system within each robot team member.
+This design is based upon the ALLIANCE architecture, which facilitates the fault tolerant cooperative control of multiple robot teams.
 We now provide a brief overview of ALLIANCE, and then describe how we use this approach to develop the overall control system for robots performing the CMOMMT application.
+The following subsections describe the subsystems in more detail.

-ALLIANCE software ture is a behavior-based, fully distributed architecture that utilizes adaptive action selection to achieve fault tolerant cooperative control.
+The ALLIANCE software architecture is a behavior-based, fully distributed architecture that utilizes adaptive action selection to achieve fault tolerant cooperative control.
 Robots under this architecture possess a variety of high-level functions (modeled as behavior sets) that they can perform during a mission, and must at all times select an appropriate action based on the requirements of the mission, the activities of other robots, the current environmental conditions, and their own internal states.
 Since cooperative robotic teams often work in dynamic and unpredictable environments, this software architecture allows the team members to respond robustly and reliably to unexpected environmental changes and modifications in the robot team that may occur due to mechanical failure, the learning of new skills, or the addition or removal of robots from the team by human intervention.
 This is achieved through the interaction of mathematically modeled motivations of behavior, such as impatience and acquiescence, within each individual robot.
-These motivations allow robots to take over tasks from other team members if those team members do not demonstrate their ability - through their effect on the world - to accomplish those tasks.
+These motivations allow robots to take over tasks from other team members if those team members do not demonstrate their ability -- through their effect on the world -- to accomplish those tasks.
 Similarly, it allows a robot to give up its own current task if its sensory feedback indicates that adequate progress is not being made to accomplish that task.
 The primary mechanism for achieving adaptive action selection in this architecture is the motivational behavior.
 The output of a motivational behavior is typically the activation level or importance weighting of its corresponding behavior set, represented as a non-negative number.
 The current level of activation controls the output of its corresponding behavior set.

-Figure 2: Control within an individual robot for the CMOMMT mission, in the ALLIANCE formalism.
+Figure 3: Control within an individual robot for the CMOMMT mission, in the ALLIANCE formalism.

-In the CMOMMT problem, each robot has two highest-level behavior sets: "Observe Known, Nearby Targets" and "Seek Out Targets".
-The "Observe Known, Nearby Targets" behavior set controls the robot's movement in relationship to other nearby robots and nearby targets.
+In the CMOMMT problem shown in figure 3, each robot has two high-level behavior sets: Observe Known, Nearby Targets and Seek Out Targets.
+The Observe Known, Nearby Targets behavior set controls the robot's movement in relationship to other nearby robots and nearby targets.
 It is responsible for ensuring that the current robot maintains a viewpoint on the proper targets, dependent upon other robots' movements and the positions of the targets.
-The "Seek Out Targets" behavior set allows robots to intelligently search the area S when no objects are nearby.
-In figure 2, the motivational behaviors are indicated by the small rectangle attached at the top of the behavior sets.
+The Seek Out Targets behavior set allows robots to intelligently search the area S when no objects are nearby.
+In figure 3, the motivational behaviors are indicated by the small rectangle attached at the top of the behavior sets.
+The following subsections describe these behaviors in more detail.